-You can receive funding to pay the cost of your tuition, transportation, textbooks, and a small living allowance while you are studying.
+You receive funding to pay the cost of your tuition, transportation, textbooks, and a small living allowance while you are studying.
 They can help you while you are in programs such as ESL, academic upgrading, basic education, and occupational training.
+You can find more information about government funding here: Foundational Learning Assistance | Alberta.ca.